RarePiN/My_Chess_Game/README.md

-# My-Chess-Game
+# My Chess Game

-Im building a chess game for my school project.
+Im bored so I tried to build a chess game :/

+Will try add a Chess AI later ( RNG :> )